markwoodhall/clova/README.md

                         [:nested :value] [between?
 0 10]])]

 ```
-You don't have to use pre-defined validator functions, you can also use arbitrary functions, however the validation message returned
+You don't have to use pre-defined validator functions, you can also use arbitrary functions.
+The validation message returned
 in failure scenarios will not be specific.
 A generic message format of "%s has value %s, which is invalid."

 ```clojure